 There is pasta and then there is PASTA.
 This is PASTA.
 Coloured with vegetable puree.
 Sliced and rolled until we have striped pasta.
-I had always wanted to make coloured pasta but I never thought of striped pasta until this.
+My regular readers know I absolutely love to make homemade pasta like my cavatelli and my garganelli and I had always wanted to make coloured pasta but I never thought of striped pasta until this.

 Dulcie from The Taste Trail challenges us at The Daring Kitchen to make our own patterned pasta from scratch.
 Dulcie had been developing all-natural rainbow pasta recipes for a couple of years and now thought she would share what she has learnt.
 Her famous last words were “I promise, it is not as complex as the end results would lead you to believe.”